 Chemists and materials scientists study substances at the atomic and molecular levels and the ways in which the substances interact with one another.
 They use their knowledge to develop new and improved products and to test the quality of manufactured goods.

 Chemists and materials scientists work in laboratories and offices.
 They typically work full time and keep regular hours.

 Chemists and materials scientists need at least a bachelor’s degree in chemistry or a related field.
 However, a master’s degree or Ph.D. is needed for many research jobs.

-Employment of chemists and materials scientists is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+Overall employment of chemists and materials scientists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
 Chemists and materials scientists with an advanced degree, particularly those with a Ph.D., are expected to have better opportunities.

 Explore resources for employment and wages by state and area for chemists and materials scientists.

 Compare the job duties, education, job growth, and pay of chemists and materials scientists with similar occupations.

 Learn more about chemists and materials scientists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.